FAISAL RAFIQUE

 What was the Intensity of the Earthquake in Pakistan dated 26 October 2015 ?

 On October 26,2015 at 1409 Hrs.
-PST and earthquake with 8.1 magnitude stuck Pakistan.
-It had a depth of 193 Km , centered 82 km Southeast of Faizabad, Afghanistan in he Hindu Kush Mountain Range and lasted up to one minute, mostly areas of Khyber Pakhtunkhwa, Azad Jammu and Kashmir, Gilgit Baltistan and FATA.
+PST and earthquake with 7.5 magnitude stuck Pakistan.
+It had a depth of 193 Km , centered 82 km Southeast of Faizabad, Afghanistan in the Hindu Kush Mountain Range and lasted up to one minute, mostly areas of Khyber Pakhtunkhwa, Azad Jammu and Kashmir, Gilgit Baltistan and FATA.
 In terms of magnitude, It was the highest recorded earthquake in the history of Pakistan, however no large scale damages occurred owing to depth of Earthquake.
 The earthquake was also felt in other Asian Countries including Afghanistan, Iran , China and India.

 Comments